bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 75°
-- Mostly Clear
+- Humid and Mostly Clear
-- 91% humidity
+- 95% humidity
 - 7 mph wind
-- 22% cloud cover
+- 21% cloud cover
-- 39 AQI 🟩
+- 37 AQI 🟩
 - 0.1 inches of rain expected in the next 48 hours